 All you need to do is search the website or app for your prescription medication and save money!

-(Editor’s note: RxSaver does offer a patient advocacy program for a monthly fee that will require registration.
+(Editor’s note: RxSaver does offer a patient advocacy program for a monthly fee, and it requires registration.
 More on that later.)

 4. How Much Can You Really Save With RxSaver?

-RxSaver says it can save consumers up to 80% off prescription drug prices.
-However, when you read the fine print on the footer of the website closely, you see this statement:
+RxSaver says it can save consumers up to 85% off prescription drug prices.
+However, when you read the fine print on the website, you see this statement:

-“On average, fourteen percent of RxSaver by RetailMeNot prescription purchases receive savings of 80% or more.
+“On average, fourteen percent of RxSaver by RetailMeNot prescription purchases receive savings of 85% or more.”

-In reality, that’s only a little more than one in 10 people that walk away with 80% off savings.
-So maybe the best way to think about it is this: There’s no doubt this service will save you money.
-But will it save you up to 80% each and every time you use it?
+There’s no doubt this service will save you money.
+But will it save you up to 85% each and every time you use it?
 Probably not.

-To find out the real deal, we compared prices for common medications at three popular pharmacies — Kroger, Walmart and Costco — using both RxSaver and its competitor, GoodRx.
-Here’s what we discovered:
+To find out the real deal, I compared prices for common medications at three popular pharmacies — Kroger, Walmart and Costco — using both RxSaver and its competitor, GoodRx, in June 2019.
+Here’s what I discovered:

 |Medication||RxSaver price||GoodRx price|